 - When onion is translucent, add garlic, zucchini, and dried basil.
 Stir and sauté for 1 minute.

-- Add 3 cups vegetable broth, diced tomatoes with juice, and balsamic vinegar.
+- Add vegetable broth, diced tomatoes, and white beans (rinsed and drained).
 Increase heat and bring to a light boil.

-- Once boiling, reduce heat to medium-low, cover, and gently simmer for 10 minutes.
+- Once boiling reduce heat to medium-low, cover, and simmer for 10-15 minutes.

 - Meanwhile, roughly chop kale (large stems removed).
-Stir in kale during the last few minutes of cooking.
-Salt/pepper to taste (and top with fresh herbs before serving if desired).
+Stir in kale and vinegar during the last few minutes of cooking.
+Salt and pepper to taste.

 Notes